Tephaany/neuron_twitter/README.md

 | Name  | Description                     | Type   | sample          |
 |-------|---------------------------------|--------|-----------------|
 | tweet | The tweet which has been posted | string | coucou kalliopé |

+## Limitation
+In order to be able to post on Twitter, you need to grant access of your application on Twitter by creating your own app associate to your profile.

 ## Synapses example